-Investment priority 6c - Conserving, protecting, promoting and developing natural and cultural h eritage

-- Jointly developing sustainable and environmentally-friendly tourism products and services based on diverse natural and cultural heritage of the programme area, e.g. tourism routes, joint offers, joint brands, etc. Usually these tourism products include either thematically or regionally linked objects or attractions and related services. - The improvement of sites that are of natural or cultural heritage, which are integral components of joint tourism products or services. - Marketing of the created products and services, different types of marketing events and activities are encouraged: media advertising, participation in fairs, visits etc.

-Public organisations, professional organisations, tourism organisations, local communities, municipalities, SMEs, regional development organisations, non-governmental organisations, tourists, etc.

-Local and regional authorities, state authorities, non-governmental organisations, private enterprises and public equivalent bodies (a definition is provided in the programme manual).

-2.A.v.2 Quiuing principles jor in ie selection of operations Investment priority 6c - Conserving, protecting, promoting and developing natural and cultural heritage
+6c - Conserving, protecting, promoting and developing natural and cultural heritage sustainable and environmentally-friendly tourism products and services based on diverse natural and cultural heritage of the g. tourism routes, joint offers, joint brands, etc. Usually these tourism products include either thematically or regionally tractions and related services.
+If sites that are of natural or cultural heritage, which are integral components of joint tourism products or services. eated products and services, different types of marketing events and activities are encouraged: media advertising, s, visits etc. ssional organisations, tourism organisations, local communities, municipalities, SMEs, regional development organisations, ations, tourists, etc. ies, state authorities, non-governmental organisations, private enterprises and public equivalent bodies (a definition is manual). for the selection of operations 6c - Conserving, protecting, promoting and developing natural and cultural heritage 2 must clearly demonstrate a direct positive and integrative impact on the sustainable development of its region.